mrEckendonk/mrEckendonk/readme.md

 `As a speed freak things have to go fast, so I dedicate myself to optimize everything that comes on my working path.`

 - I love to code
-- I will find a solution for the existing problem
+- I will find a solution for any existing problem(s)